CE - Frequently asked questions

 For much work equipment, you can carry out this procedure yourself, provided you have access to the necessary engineering expertise, although you may wish to use the services of a consultant.
 However, for some products - such as those listed in Annex IV of the Machinery Directive, and most lifts, much pressure equipment and all gas appliances - the use of a notified body is required.
 They will issue you with a certificate of adequacy or conformance.
 You can then apply the CE mark and issue the required Declaration of Conformity, quoting the notified body's name, address and unique identifier.

-Products that do not fall under these Directives - such as manually-powered machinery (except those used for lifting), tools and ladders - must not be CE marked.
+Products that do not fall under this legislation – such as manually-powered machinery (except those used for lifting), tools and ladders – must not be CE marked.

 Yes.
 When you combine a series of complete machines and / or partly completed machines so they operate as a single assembly line (ie under a single control system), you have to: